-xviii Continuous Building Length
+xviii¥ Continuous Building Length

-- (a) When considering applications to exceed the maximum continuous building length, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard to those assessment matters under 7.7.2 (iv) Multi-Unit Developments, - (b) The extent to which a smaller building may offset or reduce the need to exceed the building length rule.
+- (a) Any adverse effects of the continuous When considering applications to exceed the maximum continuous building length, the Council shall have regard to the compatibility of the proposal with the New Zealand Urban Design Protocol, having regard to those assessment matters under 7.7.2 (iv) Multi-Unit Developments, in terms of visual dominance by building(s) of the outlook from the street and adjoining sites, which is out of character with the local area. - (a)(b) The extent to which a lowersmaller building coverage and the provision of landscaping-may offset or reduce the need to comply with exceed the the continuous building length rule.detracts from the pleasantness and openness of the site, as viewed from the street and adjoining site. - (i)The ability to mitigate any adverse effects of the continuous building length through increased separation distances, screening or use of other materials.